AlexNisnevich/untrusted/README.md

 his trusty computer and the TURING-COMPLETE power of Javascript, he must literally ALTER HIS REALITY in order to find his freedom!
 You must literally edit and re-execute the very Javascript running the game in your browser to save Dr. Eval from this dark and confusing reality!
-(Not every line of code is freely editable 'cause otherwise the game would be really really easy).

 ### Overview